 Dane County residents and officials wanted to create a shared-use trail to connect McDaniel Park through the Capital Springs Recreation Areas to the Capital City Trail in Madison.
-The trail would parallel and active railroad and would be required to span areas of open water, wetlands and soft soils.
+The trail would parallel an active railroad and be required to span areas of open water, wetlands and soft soils.

 In 2017, the plan became reality on the first phase of the Lower Yahara River Trail (LYRT) project.
 Construction of the 2.5-mile Lower Yahara Trail project first involved constructing the above grade boardwalk.
 The boardwalk then met the at-grade sections of the trail.
 The two different grade sections of the trail were constructed simultaneously.
 To accomplish this, the construction team coordinated operations and schedules to continually evaluate the project’s progression.

 Structural supports needed to be in place to support the boardwalk/bridge system.
 The boardwalk/bridge system includes three different types of structures – floating boardwalk, helical pile boardwalk and prefabricated bridge span structures.
 The prefabricated bridge spans were placed on concrete piers were supported by cast in place (CIP) concrete steel piling.

 Several sections of prefabricated steel bridge spans were constructed over water, requiring crews to work off barges and an adjacent causeway.